tobiasla78/filament-simple-pages/README.md

 Create pages from within your Filament panel.
 Intended for privacy policy, imprint, etc.

+## Features
+- Resource in your AdminPanelProvider to create pages
+- Customize the URL of your pages
+- Optional image field
+- View pages from another panel
+- Toggle search engine indexing for each page
+- Toggle the visibility of the page
+- Support for dark mode

 ## Installation

 You can install the package via composer: